Learn Before You Burn

 During ozone season, outdoor burning of household rubbish, brush, tree limbs, leaves and natural growth from land clearing are not permitted in these counties.
 Open burning is restricted year-round in Jefferson County, not just during ozone season.
 Read the informative press release to learn more.

-Ozone season restrictions to open burning apply only to a portion of Lawrence County; see this map for specific boundaries.
+Ozone season restrictions to open burning apply only to a small portion of northeastern Lawrence County; contact the Ashland Regional Office at 606-929-5285 for specific boundaries.

 Spread the Word